 Another way to find a house is to look for accommodation on the private market.
 Usually, renting from a private individual is more expensive than renting through a housing queue, but it is still a very viable and popular solution.

-There are a couple of advice I would like to give you: first, even if they tend to be quite safe, NEVER pay anything in advance and ALWAYS ask for at least a video call with the owner, in which he shows you the house.
+There are a couple of pieces of advice I would like to give you: first, even if they tend to be quite safe, NEVER pay anything in advance and ALWAYS ask for at least a video call with the owner, in which he shows you the house.
 No, receiving videos or photos is not enough: don’t trust anybody who refuses to have a video chat with you to show you the house.
 Also, work a lot on the message you’ll send to the owner: introduce yourself, say why you’re in Stockholm, and tell them a little bit about yourself.
 Try to keep it short and straight to the point – they usually receive a lot of messages.

 Finally, I strongly suggest you use a specialised website to look for housing and not Facebook.
 Sadly, Facebook lacks any type of control over its users and it is super easy to find scammers and be scammed.
 As a rule of thumb: if it is too easy or too cheap to be real, then it probably isn’t real!